-Indonesia orders more coronavirus tests as deaths climb
+Indonesia calls for more coronavirus testing as deaths climb

 South Korea, which has been praised for testing that has helped to stem its outbreak, has been carrying out an average of more tests every two hours than Indonesia has done in total.
 It has carried out over 290,000 tests.

-A health ministry official said nearly all of the dead in Indonesia had other medical conditions, such as diabetes, high blood pressure or chronic heart problems.
-The youngest’s age was given as 37.
+A health ministry official said nearly all of the dead in Indonesia had other medical consitions, such as diabetes, high blood pressure or chronic heart problems.
+The youngest’s age was given was 37.

-In a measure to curb the spread of the virus, the capital Jakarta will suspend all religious gatherings for two weeks, the governor said.
+In a measure to curb the spread of the virus, the capital Jakarta will suspend all religious gatherings such as Muslim Friday prayers and church services for two weeks, the governor said.

 Indonesia is the world’s most populous Muslim-majority country.

-A rally of Muslim pilgrims that had already drawn thousands of people to the South Sulawesi province was cancelled under pressure from local authorities after a similar event in Malaysia led to hundreds of infections.
+A rally of Muslim pilgrims that had already drawn thousands of people to the South Sulawesi province was canceled under pressure from local authorities after a similar event in Malaysia led to hundreds of infections.

-After stating “we are more afraid of God” than the coronavirus on Wednesday, organiser Mustari Bahranuddin said he would cancel the rally, but it would be hard for pilgrims to leave quickly.
+After resisting the closure of the event and stating “we are more afraid of God” than the coronavirus on Wednesday, organizer Mustari Bahranuddin said he would cancel the rally, but it would be hard for pilgrims to leave quickly.

-With 900 infections, Malaysia has more than any other Southeast Asian country, but has only had two deaths so far.
+With 900 infections, nearly two-thirds linked to the mosque event, Malaysia has more than any other Southeast Asian country, but has only had two deaths so far.

-Malaysian authorities were trying to track down about 2,000 Rohingya men who attended the 16,000-strong gathering at a mosque in Kuala Lumpur that led to more than 670 new cases of the virus across Southeast Asia.
+Malaysian authorities were trying to track down about 2,000 Rohingya men who attended the 16,000-strong gathering at a mosque in Kuala Lumpur that led to more than 670 new cases of the virus across Malaysia, Brunei, Cambodia, Singapore, Thailand, Vietnam and the Philippines.

-After cases rose in the wake of the mosque event, Malaysia introduced tough internal and external travel restrictions.
+After cases rose in the wake of the mosque event, Malaysia introduced tough internal travel restrictions and banned foreigners from entering and Malaysians from leaving.

-The Philippines, where 17 people have died of the virus, said it was banning all foreign visitors.
+The Philippines, where 17 people have died of the virus, said it was banning all foreign visitors to try to stop the virus spreading.
 More than half of the country’s 107 million population is under a month-long quarantine.

-Indonesia said it would stop migrant workers from going abroad.
-Millions of Indonesians work overseas.
-It has already banned visitors from some countries, but has not introduced the same level of restrictions as Malaysia or the Philippines.
+Thailand said on Thursday that all arrivals would need to present medical certificates to show they do not have coronavirus.

-Indonesia’s rupiah currency fell over 4.5% against the dollar as the central bank cut interest rates and flagged room for more easing in the face of the crisis.
+Indonesia has banned visitors from some countries with large numbers of coronavirus cases, but has not introduced the same level of restrictions as Malaysia or the Philippines.

-A summit of Southeast Asian and other international leaders scheduled in Vietnam early next month has been postponed until the end of June due to worries about coronavirus, Vietnam’s foreign ministry said.
+Indonesia’s rupiah currency fell over 4.5% against the dollar on Thursday as the central bank cut interest rates and flagged room for more easing in the face of the crisis.

-Writing by Matthew Tostevin; Additional reporting by Maikel Jefriando, Wilda Asmarini, Agustinus Beo Da Costa, Ed Davies, Tom Allard in Jakarta, Krishna Das and Ananathalakshmi.A in Kuala Lumpur, Neil Jerome Morales in Manila, Panarat Thepgumpanat, Chayut Setboonsarng and Panu Wongcha-um in Bangkok, Khanh Vu in Hanoi; Editing by Angus MacSwan
+Writing by Matthew Tostevin; Additional reporting by Maikel Jefriando, Wilda Asmarini, Agustinus Beo Da Costa, Ed Davies, Tom Allard in Jakarta, Krishna Das and Ananathalakshmi.A in Kuala Lumpur, Neil Jerome Morales in Manila, Panarat Thepgumpanat, Chayut Setboonsarng and Panu Wongcha-um in Bangkok; Editing by Angus MacSwan